What is a rates rebate

 If you own more than 1 property

-If you own more than 1 property, you can’t claim for other properties even if they’re in a different council area.
+If you own more than 1 property, you cannot claim for other properties even if they’re in a different council area.

 If you live in a trust owned property